On September 17, 2020, Governor Newsom signed

 your injury or illness arose out of your employment.

-The CFT has prepared a flyer with the Worker’s Compensation
+The CFT has created a flyer with the information on this

 Who to contact at CFT for more information